Superset vs Devin (2026): Local Agent Orchestration vs Cloud AI Engineer

 |---|---|---|

-| Category | Agent orchestration terminal | Autonomous AI software engineer |
+| Category | Agent orchestration workspace | Autonomous AI software engineer |

-| Architecture | Fully local — agents run on your machine | Fully remote — runs in cloud VMs |
+| Architecture | Local-first today — worktrees, review, browser, and chat run on your machine | Fully remote — runs in cloud VMs |

-| AI approach | Agent-agnostic — orchestrates any CLI agent | Proprietary AI with browser, editor, and terminal in cloud |
+| AI approach | Agent-agnostic — orchestrates external agents plus Superset Chat and MCP tools | Proprietary AI with browser, editor, and terminal in cloud |

 | Parallelism | 10+ agents across isolated local worktrees | Multiple Devin sessions run as separate cloud VMs |

-| Code privacy | Code never leaves your machine | Code runs on Cognition's cloud infrastructure |
+| Code privacy | Local-first; outbound model traffic depends on your chosen agents/providers | Code runs on Cognition's cloud infrastructure |

 | Pricing | Free tier + Pro $20/seat/mo | Teams $500/seat/mo |